megaannum/colorschemer/README.md

 I do not use pathogen.
 An example usage would be welcome.

-# Supported Platforms
+# Usage

-Ought to work where ever Forms works.
+There is a mapping in the plugin directory for the colorschemer which will bring up a Form which allows one to review the various color scheme files available both with this utility and else where on one's system.

-## Running
+    nmap <Leader>cv :call colorschemer#viewer#ViewerForm()<CR>

-To run the viewer, execute any of the following.
+The various viewer can also be execute with the following.

 For distilled color schemes generated using Vim